The Future of Support Surfaces

 TREAT

-Use our advanced skin protection therapy modes and assist in the treatment of pulmonary complications associated with patient's immobility.13-14
+Use our advanced skin protection therapy modes that can assist in the treatment of pulmonary complications associated with patient's immobility.13, 14

 *Optional feature.
 Please check availability with your local Baxter representative.